Common Name: Celadine Poppy

 - Natural Habitat: Woodland Edge, Bottomland Deciduous Forest

-Low growing, colony forming perennial with deeply lobed bright green colored leaves on a short stem with multiple flowers sprouting from leaf axils.
-The flowers are about 1 inch across, bright yellow with four petals and a mass of curly stamens in the center like the European and Asian poppy varieties.
+Stylophorum diphyllum or Celandine Poppy is a low growing, colony forming perennial with deeply lobed bright green leaves on short stems with multiple flowers sprouting from leaf axils.
+The flowers are about 1 inch across, bright yellow with four petals.
+A mass of curly stamens protrude in the center like the European and Asian poppy varieties.
 Flowers are followed by a tubular seed capsule that splits open into four parts to release seeds when ripe.
 The plant secretes a yellow latex sap that will stain fabrics and was once used as a dye.
 A good plant for moisture retaining, low-lying, shady areas with rich soil.